gecko0307/dagon2/doc/asset-format.md

 ## Buffers

 Binary data, including that uploaded to the GPU, is stored as buffers in a buffer file section.
-Each buffer must be aligned to the multiple of 4 bytes.
+Each buffer must be 4-byte aligned.

 ## Entities